nikitavoloboev/data/networking/dns.md

 - [Gobuster](https://github.com/OJ/gobuster) - Directory/File, DNS and VHost busting tool written in Go.
 - [CoreDNS](https://github.com/coredns/coredns) - DNS server that chains plugins.
 - [How we optimized our DNS server using go tools (2020)](https://medium.com/@arash.cordi/how-we-optimized-our-dns-server-using-go-tools-d753e1a5e709)
+- [A warm welcome to DNS](https://powerdns.org/hello-dns/) - Attempts to provide a correct introduction to the Domain Name System as of 2018.